Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Probing long-range two-magnon bound states

-Fig.~\ref{fig:5} displays the time evolution of spin distributions and the corresponding instantaneous magnon-magnon correlations at three different moments for $J_0=1$, $J_1=0.01$, $\Delta=7$, $\omega=B=10$, and $L_t=21$, with the periodic boundary condition.
-Fig.~\ref{fig:5}(a) takes on a light cone in the time evolution of spin distributions before the two magnons collide with the boundaries.
-We timely cut off the evolution of density distributions to avoid the boundary effects and analyze its magnon-magnon correlations, marking A, B and C in Fig.~\ref{fig:5}(a).
-As shown in Figs.~\ref{fig:5}(b), (c) and (d), almost all of the magnons are distributed among the next-minor-diagonal lines in the magnon-magnon correlation.
+Figure~\ref{fig:5} displays the time evolution of spin distributions and the corresponding instantaneous magnon-magnon correlations at three different moments for $J_0=1$, $J_1=0.01$, $\Delta=7$, $\omega=B=10$, and $L_t=21$, with the periodic boundary condition.
+Figure~\ref{fig:5}(a) shows a light cone in the time evolution of spin distributions before the two magnons collide with the boundaries.
+We timely cut off the evolution of spin distributions to avoid the boundary effects and analyze its magnon-magnon correlations, marking A, B and C in figure~\ref{fig:5}(a).
+As shown in figures~\ref{fig:5}(b), (c) and (d), almost all of the magnons are distributed among the next-minor-diagonal lines in the magnon-magnon correlation.
 These results follow from the circumstance that two strongly NNN interacting magnons initially occupying the NNN sites form a bound pair and tunnel together on the spin chain.
 These time evolved results are in agreement with our analytical predictions.
-The quantum walks of two magnons paves a way for experimentally verifying whether the modulation-induced long-range bound states exist or not.
+The two-magnon quantum walks pave the way for experimentally verifying whether the modulation-induced long-range bound states exist or not.